 Video length: 13 minutes

-Close reading of Holocaust texts can promote literacy goals and teach historical understanding.
+Close reading of literature about the Holocaust can help achieve literacy goals and improve historical understanding.

 Video length: 8 minutes

-Museum lessons and resources have accommodations and modifications to make them accessible for all students.
+This video introduces Museum lessons and resources that have accommodations and modifications to make them accessible for all students.

 Video length: 16 minutes